 Document the Noise

-Visit your Local Government
+Visit Your Local Government

-Take Your Case to Small Claims Court
+Take Your Case to Small-Claims Court

-If the local Government Board is unresponsive to your problems, you do have the alternative of taking your case to a local civil court where you can represent yourself in a grievance.
-This way you can avoid sky-high attorney costs.
+If the local government board is unresponsive to your problems, you always have the alternative of taking your case to a local small-claims court, where you can even represent yourself to avoid sky-high attorney costs.
 You won’t be able to sue for a large dollar amount, but you will get the noise violations exposed at a high level.